KazanExpress/argocd-terraform-plugin/docs/howitworks.md

 ### Summary

-The argocd-terraform-plugin works by taking a directory of YAML or JSON files that have been templated out using the pattern of `<placeholder>` where you would want a value from Vault to go.
-The inside of the `<>` would be the actual key in Vault.
+The argocd-terraform-plugin works by taking a directory of YAML or JSON files that have been templated out using the pattern of `<terraform:placeholder>` where you would want a value from terraform output to go.
+The `placeholder` would be the actual key in terraform output.

-An annotation can be used to specify exactly where the plugin should look for the vault values.
-The annotation needs to be in the format `avp.kubernetes.io/path: "path/to/secret"`.
+An annotation can be used to specify exactly where the plugin should look for the terraform state values.
+The annotation needs to be in the format `atp.kubernetes.io/path: "path/to/state"`.

-For example, if you have a secret with the key `password-vault-key` that you would want to pull from vault, you might have a yaml that looks something like the below code.
+For example, if you have a state with the key `password-vault-key` that you would want to pull from vault, you might have a yaml that looks something like the below code.
 In this yaml, the plugin will pull the value of the _latest version_ of the secret at `path/to/secret/password-vault-key` and inject it into the Secret.

 As YAML:
 ```yaml